Chapter 15 : New Faces and New Places

 We passed the break very enjoyably, and since the weather was nice almost every day we spent a lot of time outside sitting under the big tree in the front yard.
 We also devoted a day to browsing Muggle shops in the city.
 Mr Macintosh even convinced us to spend one day on a long bike ride, which I found terrifying at first, being supported by just a narrow metal frame on wheels and no magic!
 But Mr Macintosh was patient with us, and we did fine, and ended the day without too many scrapes.
 I was certain Mandy had used a Balancing Charm on her bike though, because I fell quite a few more times than she did.

 Halfway through the week, when Mandy and I were just sitting in her room, an owl flew in through her open window.
 I paid it little attention, thinking it was delivering a letter to Mandy, but it flapped over to me.
 I untied the letter from its leg and it took off again towards the window.

 “Oooh, who is that from?” asked Mandy with interest, looking up.

 I opened the letter.
-“It’s from Luke,” I said, recognizing the handwriting.
+“It’s from Luke,” I said, recognising the handwriting.
 He wrote about how much he missed me, how he was waiting to get back to Hogwarts to see me again, and how with me not there to distract him, he’d been doing nothing but homework, and hoped I was having a good time.
 It was cute, but kind of boring.